Leisure

 Engines

 Ensure your engine is in good working order.
 Boats are immobilized by engine failure more often than by any other cause.
 (Remember on this passage the water you are upon is not stationary as in a canal, it will be moving over the ground at anything up to 8 knots on spring tides.
 If your engine fails you will be carried along by the tidal stream with little or no control of your boat.)
 It is strongly recommended that all reasonable efforts are made to ensure that fuel tanks are clean of sludge either by inspection or by fuel polishing.
-Although we have no association with and cannot vouch for, neilsonboats.co.uk.
-(Del 07772 220943) provide a mobile fuel polishing service in the area.
-We reserve the right to refuse passage to craft we suspect may have dirty fuel.
+Although we have no association with and cannot vouch for, Clean Fuel marine provide a mobile fuel polishing service in the area 07757 221776 info@cleanfuelmarine.co.uk We reserve the right to refuse passage to craft we suspect may have dirty fuel.

 Engines should be reliable and fuel filters cleaned.
 Water and sludge that lurks harmlessly at the bottom of your fuel tanks when you are on calm canals will be remixed with fuel when your boat starts to move in a seaway, which frequently leads to fuel system blockages and/or failures.